Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Proposed Algorithm

 \subsection{MERGE}

-The MERGE subroutine is described in \cref{alg:ma}.
-This subroutine assumed that the SORT subroutine has already run on the $\frac{N}{K+1}$ groups, and $K$ sorted arms from each of the groups are available.
-Note that the lowest expected reward arm from each group had been thrown out since that will likely not be in the overall best $K$ arms.
-The MERGE subroutine aims to merge two groups, each with $K$ sorted arms to come up with a sorted best $K$ arms.
+The MERGE subroutine is given in Algorithm \ref{alg:ma}.
+The MERGE subroutine aims to merge two groups, each with $K$ sorted arms to give sorted best $K$ arms.
 Since we only want the best $K$ arms from the merged $2K$ arms to be sorted, it can be done with only $K+1$ arm comparisons.

-Starting with two $K$-sized sorted groups $G_1$, and $G_2$ and an optimal group which is empty at the start of the subroutine (lines 1 to 4), we identify the best $K$ out of $2\times K$ arms by figuring the best arm one by one.
-Starting with both $i$ and $j$ as 1, we construct a new action by replacing the $i^{th}$ action of $G_1$ by the $j^{th}$ of group $G_2$ (lines 10).
-Note that if after replacement, the reward is bigger, it implies that the added $j^{th}$ item of $G_2$ is the next arm in the sorted final list else the $i^{th}$ item of $G_1$ is the next item in the sorted final list.
-In order to differentiate between the two actions, the procedure similar to that use for the SORT subroutine is used (lines 13-29).
-Based on whether the $i^{th}$ item of $G_1$ or $j^{th}$ item of $G_2$ made in the optimal set, $i$ or $j$ is incremented and the procedure is repeated till the $K$ best arms in the merger of the two groups are obtained.
+Starting with two $K$-sized sorted groups $G_1$, and $G_2$ and an optimal group which is empty at the start of the subroutine, we identify the best $K$ out of $2\times K$ arms by figuring the best arm one by one.
+Starting with both $i$ and $j$ as 1, we construct a new action by replacing the $i^{th}$ arm of group $G_1$ by the $j^{th}$ arm of group $G_2$.
+Note that if after replacement, the reward is bigger, it implies that the added $j^{th}$ arm of $G_2$ is the next arm in the sorted final list else the $i^{th}$ arm of $G_1$ is the next arm in the sorted final list.
+In order to differentiate between the two actions, the procedure similar to the SORT subroutine is used.
+Based on whether the $i^{th}$ arm of $G_1$ or $j^{th}$ arm of $G_2$ made in the optimal set, $i$ or $j$ is incremented and the procedure is repeated till the $K$ best arms in the merger of the two groups are obtained.